Gemma McIntyre

 Introduction

-I am an enthusiastic and experienced midwife, educator and maternity investigator.
-I qualified as a midwife in 2012 and have provided antenatal, intrapartum, postnatal and newborn care in all areas of midwifery practice.
-I have spent time working in the community, antenatal clinic and day unit, antenatal and postnatal wards, labour ward and transitional care.
-I completed a Master of Science in health studies in 2017, which incorporated modules in examination of the newborn, mentorship and advanced clinical practice.
+Academically I completed a Master of Science in Health Studies in 2017 which incorporated modules in examination of the newborn (NIPE), mentorship and advanced clinical practice.
 In 2017 I became a specialist midwife and my role consisted of all aspects of governance, audit and education.
 During this time I led an education programme and taught skills to midwifery clinicians, which included newborn resuscitation and perineal suturing.
-In 2018 I completed additional training to become a professional midwifery advocate and commenced a part time PhD.
-I provide guest lecturer sessions at local universities as a part of their midwifery education programme.
+In 2018 I completed additional training to become a Professional Midwifery Advocate (PMA) and commenced a part time PhD focused on family experiences of safety investigations.
+I currently provide guest lecturer sessions focused on record keeping and professional standards at local universities as a part of their midwifery education programme.

+I have undertaken medico-legal training on the NHSR Early Notification Scheme and I am able to assist with casework of this nature.
 I accept instructions from both claimant and defendant solicitors and insurers.
 I have undergone formal training in the medico-legal process and am fully aware of my responsibilities under Civil Procedure Rules (CPR) pertaining to expert witnesses.